What Can You Sub For Baking Soda

 The History of Baking Soda

 Baking soda's journey from a chemical compound to a kitchen staple is quite fascinating.
 Although sodium bicarbonate was known to chemists since the late 18th century, it wasn't until the mid-19th century that its leavening properties were fully realized.
-Bakers began using it as a more reliable and controllable alternative to yeast, which could be unpredictable.
+That said, bakers began using it as a more reliable and controllable alternative to yeast, which could be unpredictable.
 The introduction of commercially produced baking soda revolutionized home baking, making it more accessible and consistent.

 The Impact on Modern Baking